neznajko/poker/README.md

 ### nasm
 It is **32-bit x86** assembly code but it will run on a 64-bit machine as well.
 We can pass
 two arguments at command line; the maximum number of Monte Carlo simulations, that is the
-maximum number of games, and a string with cards initiailzing players' pocket and community cards.
+maximum number of games, and a string representing players' pocket and community cards.
-Each card is represented with two characters; the rank *2, 3, 4, 5, 6, 7, 8, 9, T, J, Q, K, A*, and
+Each card is composed from two characters; the rank *2, 3, 4, 5, 6, 7, 8, 9, T, J, Q, K, A*, and
 the suit *c, d, h, s*, empty cards are marked with dashes.

 Let's for example look at the debugging output of one game.